42Network/forever-journal/README.md

 *   `--no-compile`: Skip the automatic PDF compilation step.
 *   `--include-source`: Append the source code of the script to the end of the PDF.
 *   `--toc`: Include a Table of Contents on the Title Page (requires 2-pass compilation).
+*   `--single-pass`: Run `pdflatex` only once.
+Faster for quick checks, but Edge Indexing and ToC references may be incorrect.

 ## Special Day Annotations
 The journal supports annotating special days (Holidays, Birthdays, Anniversaries) directly into the writing grid.
 These are configured in the `SPECIAL_DAYS` dictionary within `forever_journal.py`.